 1 litre still or sparkling water, chilled

-Mash the raspberries roughly with a fork, and then press them through a sieve so that you get a bright pink puree.
+Mash the raspberries roughly with a fork, then press them through a sieve to give a bright pink puree.

 Juice the lemons – I find them easier to juice if you roll them on a worksurface first, pressing down hard on the lemon.
 It breaks down some of the cell walls and the juice comes out easier.

 Pour the lemon juice into a large jug and add the caster sugar.
 Stir until all of the sugar has dissolved into the lemon juice, then stir in the raspberry puree.